BMW 8 Series (G15)

 It is the successor to the BMW 6 Series (F06/F12/F13) range and marks the return of the BMW 8 Series nameplate after nearly two decades, which was previously produced as the E31 until its discontinuation in 1999.

-The G15 is powered by turbocharged six-cylinder petrol, six-cylinder diesel and V8 petrol engines, mated to an 8-speed automatic transmission.
-While the initial release of models included all-wheel drive, a rear-wheel drive version of the base 840i and 840d was later made available for sale.
+The G15 is powered by turbocharged six-cylinder petrol, six-cylinder diesel, and V8 petrol engines, all mated to an 8-speed automatic transmission.
+While the initial release of models all included all-wheel drive, a rear-wheel drive version of the base 840i and 840d was later made available for sale.

-The M8 models (designated F91/F92/F93) were unveiled in 2019 and are powered by the twin-turbocharged BMW S63 V8 petrol engine.
+The M8 models (designated F91/F92/F93) were unveiled in June 2019 and are powered by the twin-turbocharged BMW S63 V8 petrol engine.

 Development and launch

 The BMW 8 Series is based on the BMW Concept 8 Series that debuted at the 2017 Concorso d’Eleganza Villa d’Este, and featured a new design language and iteration of the iDrive system.

 The production version was officially unveiled at the 24 Hours of Le Mans on June 15, 2018.

 The convertible version of the 8 Series (G14) was launched in November 2018.
 The convertible features a folding cloth roof that operates in 15 seconds and can function up to 31 mph.
 Changes over the coupé include; new cross struts, new panels for the underbody and aluminium roll over bars for added safety.
 Initial models for the convertible include the M850i xDrive and 840d xDrive.
 The convertible weighs an additional 100 kg more than the coupé.

 Sales of the 8 Series commenced in November 2018.

 The high-performance variant BMW Concept M8 Gran Coupé was later introduced in June 2019 at the 2018 Geneva Motor Show.

 The Gran Coupé sedan (G16) of the 8 Series was announced in June 2019 and went on sale in September 2019.
 It has the same powertrains as the coupé and convertible, but it is the first 8 Series available with a six-cylinder engine for the United States.
 The 8 Series Gran Coupé has enlarged rear passenger space dimensions including improved headroom compared to the 6 Series Gran Coupé (F06) that it replaced.
 Like its predecessor, the 8 Series Gran Coupé is seen as a flashier sportier alternative to its platform-mate, the more traditional BMW 7 Series (G11) sedan, and it competes with the Mercedes-AMG GT 4-Door Coupé and Porsche Panamera.